19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Foreword/Author's Notes/Making Ancestries.md

 #### Animalfolk

 These ancestries are an anthropomorphized version of an animal.
 My personal favorite of all these types are the Lizardfolk.
 The Tox'ra are inspired by the Argonians of the Elder Scrolls series.
-Catfolk are another very popular option, and so I made them as the example of how to create a custom ancestry, but they are not part of the default setting.

-## Example Custom Ancestries

-### Catfolk

-#### Nocturnal

-Catfolk can see in nonmagical darkness (the [Shadowcurse](../../../Game%20Procedures/Hazards/Shadowcurse.md) counts as magical darkness).

-#### Old Age

-70-90

-#### Ancient Language

-Fellini

-#### Lore

-Catfolk like climbing trees and knocking over objects on ledges.